Early years funding

-How can I find out how much my local authority will pay me under the new formula?
+How can I find out how much my local authority will pay me under the formula?

-The Government has published tables setting out the indicative hourly funding rate each local authority can expect to receive under the new formula from April 2017 to deliver the entitlements for 2-, 3- and 4-year-olds and to help them plan ahead for the introduction of 30 hours in September 2017 (PACEY’s summary version is here).
+The Government has published tables setting out the hourly funding rate for each local authority to deliver the entitlements for 2-, 3- and 4-year-olds (PACEY’s summary version is here ).

 Providers are responsible for setting their own policy on how to respond if parents are unable or unwilling to pay for additional items or services, with options including waiving or reducing the cost or allowing parents to supply their own meals and consumables.